mackrusing/mixed-messages/README.md

 }
 ```

-The object uses the `.logInfo()` method to return information about the character.
+The object uses the `.logInfo()` method to log information about the character to the console.
 That looks something like this:

 ```
 Adrik Balderk is a 68 year old hill dwarf barbarian.